rukayathamzat/Airhost2402/frontend/AI-Chat-Enhancements-PRD.md

 Allow the AI to automatically respond to guests when enabled.

 **Requirements:**
-- Add an "Auto-Pilot" toggle next to each guest's name in the chat window.
+- Add a clearly visible "Auto-Pilot" button/toggle next to each guest's name in the chat window header
+- The auto-pilot button should be prominently displayed and easily accessible
-- When enabled, AI answers are sent directly to the guest.
+- When enabled, AI answers are sent directly to the guest
-- When disabled, AI answers are shown as suggestions only.
+- When disabled, AI answers are shown as suggestions only
-- Auto-pilot can be toggled per conversation and at the property level.
+- Auto-pilot can be toggled per conversation and at the property level
-- UI should clearly indicate the current auto-pilot status.
+- UI should clearly indicate the current auto-pilot status with visual feedback
-- Ensure manual override is always possible for the host.
+- Ensure manual override is always possible for the host
+- The auto-pilot status should be clearly visible in the chat interface

 ---